 If you have All Risks Comprehensive Insurance or Assistance Insurance with us, we will compensate the towing expense if your vehicle can no longer be driven after an accident.

 In certain other situations, basic towing after a traffic accident is also covered if you have third-party liability insurance.
-It is therefore always advisable to contact 24+ on 0800 964 64 (free number) or +32 16 24 24 24 (abroad).
+It is therefore always advisable to call our assistance helpline on +32 (0) 16 24 24 24.